 Our inventory cycle requires significant spend in the months leading up to winter to ensure we have adequate metallurgical coal and iron ore available for winter production needs.
 During the winter and early spring months, the raw materials purchased during the summer and fall months are converted to finished goods and sold to customers, improving the Company's liquidity.
-The Company has access to the ABL credit facility, an asset-based revolving credit facility with borrowing capacity of up to \$375 million, limited at any time to a percentage of existing inventory and trade accounts receivable levels.
+The Company has entered into the ABL credit facility with borrowing capacity of up to \$375 million, limited at any time to a percentage of existing inventory and trade accounts receivable levels.
 If the Company's liquidity needs exceed the available cash and availability under the ABL credit facility, it could negatively impact our ability to purchase raw materials and ultimately impact customer sales.